Skip to content

 Turkey Gravy

 Turkey gravy is a thick, creamy sauce made from turkey drippings, bones and meat, vegetables, herbs, and liquid.
 It becomes thickened by reducing the liquid while cooking it and by using a thickening agent like a slurry.
-The gravy is then finely strained and served alongside the turkey, and it pairs excellently with side dishes like mashed potatoes and stuffing.
+The gravy is then finely strained and served alongside the turkey, and it pairs excellently with side dishes like mashed potatoes and of course some stuffing.

 In many households, people remove as much meat as possible from the neck and any roasted bones, finely mince them along with the cooked heart and add them to the sauce when it’s done.
 I personally do not like this, as I prefer a silky-smooth sauce, but to each their own, and you are more than welcome to give it a try.